Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/README.md

 # Cybersecurity Blue Team | SOC & GRC Portfolio

-This repository contains a curated collection of **hands-on cybersecurity projects** focused on **Blue Team operations, network and wireless traffic analysis, vulnerability assessment, and governance, risk, and compliance (GRC)**.
+This repository contains a structured collection of hands-on cybersecurity projects developed to reflect **real-world Blue Team, SOC, IAM, and GRC workflows**.

-The projects demonstrate practical experience with industry-standard tools such as **Nessus, Wireshark, and Excel-based risk dashboards**, as well as the ability to translate technical findings into **risk-informed decision support**.
+The portfolio focuses on practical security analysis, protocol-level investigation, vulnerability assessment, identity and access management, and risk documentation.
+Each project is documented to show not only *what was done*, but *why it matters* from a security, governance, and business perspective.

+The work emphasizes accuracy, evidence-based analysis, and clear documentation rather than tool output alone.

 ---

 ## 📁 Projects Included

 ### **Project 01 – Nessus VM Credentialed Vulnerability Assessment**
-A comprehensive vulnerability assessment of a virtual machine using **credentialed Nessus scanning**.
-The project identifies critical, high, and medium vulnerabilities and provides remediation insights aligned with real-world vulnerability management practices.
+A credentialed vulnerability assessment performed against a virtual machine using Nessus.
+The project reviews critical, high, and medium findings, evaluates risk impact, and documents remediation priorities consistent with vulnerability management practices used in enterprise environments.

 ---

 ### **Project 02 – Wireshark HTTP Traffic Analysis**
-An analysis of HTTP traffic using Wireshark to examine request/response behavior, packet structure, and timing characteristics.
-This project focuses on understanding application-layer communication from a defensive and forensic perspective.
+An HTTP traffic analysis conducted in Wireshark to examine request and response behavior, headers, timing, and application-layer communication patterns.
+The project focuses on how HTTP traffic is inspected during security investigations and troubleshooting.

 ---

 ### **Project 03 – Wireshark TCP Analysis**
-A detailed investigation of **TCP behavior**, including connection establishment, segmentation, acknowledgments, and retransmissions.
-The project demonstrates foundational network analysis skills essential for SOC and incident response roles.
+A detailed review of TCP behavior, including three-way handshake, segmentation, acknowledgments, retransmissions, and connection teardown.
+This project reinforces core network analysis skills commonly required in SOC and incident response roles.

 ---

 ### **Project 04 – Wireshark 802.11 Wireless Analysis**
-An in-depth analysis of **IEEE 802.11 wireless traffic**, covering beacon frames, authentication, association, roaming attempts, deauthentication, and recovery.
-This project highlights wireless troubleshooting and Layer-2 forensic analysis skills.
+An analysis of IEEE 802.11 wireless traffic covering beacon frames, authentication, association, roaming, deauthentication, and recovery behavior.
+The project demonstrates wireless troubleshooting and Layer-2 forensic analysis techniques.

 ---

 ### **Project 05 – GRC Risk Management Dashboard**
-A risk management and visualization project featuring an **Excel-based Enterprise Risk Management dashboard**.
-The project focuses on inherent vs. residual risk, risk categories, control effectiveness, and executive-level risk reporting aligned with GRC best practices.
+An Excel-based enterprise risk management dashboard designed to support governance and decision-making.
+The dashboard visualizes inherent versus residual risk, control effectiveness, and risk categorization, reflecting how GRC teams present risk posture to stakeholders and leadership.

 ---

 ### **Project 06 – Wireshark DNS Analysis**
-A protocol-level analysis of **DNS resolution behavior**, including query/response flows, caching effects, and packet-level inspection.
-The project demonstrates how DNS traffic supports higher-layer communications and how it is analyzed in SOC investigations.
+A protocol-level DNS analysis examining query and response flows, caching behavior, and resolution dependencies.
+The project highlights how DNS traffic is analyzed during SOC investigations and why DNS is critical to higher-layer communications.

 ---

+### **Project 07 – Microsoft Entra ID IAM Audit (Privileged Access Review)**
+An identity and access management audit conducted in Microsoft Entra ID, focused on privileged access review and governance.

+The project includes:
+- Review of Global Administrator role assignments
+- Validation of a break-glass administrative account
+- Role-based access control (RBAC) design using security groups
+- Exported role assignment evidence
+- Documentation of licensing-related governance limitations
+- Compensating control and remediation recommendations

+The project is documented using an **audit-style approach**, with findings separated from evidence and supported by an evidence index and exported artifacts.

+---

-## Skills Demonstrated
+## Skills Applied Across Projects
 - Vulnerability assessment and remediation analysis
 - Network and protocol traffic analysis (HTTP, TCP, DNS, 802.11)
-- Wireless security and roaming behavior analysis
+- Wireless security analysis
+- Identity and access management (IAM) review
+- Privileged access and RBAC assessment
-- Risk identification, scoring, and prioritization
+- Risk identification and prioritization
-- GRC documentation and executive risk reporting
+- GRC documentation and audit-style reporting
-- Security investigation and analytical reasoning
+- Evidence handling and technical reasoning

 ---

-## Portfolio Focus
+## Portfolio Approach
-This portfolio is designed to reflect **real-world Blue Team, SOC, and GRC workflows**, emphasizing both **technical depth** and the ability to **translate findings into risk and business context**.
+This portfolio is designed to mirror how security work is performed in practice:

+- SOC and network analysis projects embed technical visuals where the analysis itself depends on packet-level or dashboard interpretation.
+- IAM and audit-focused projects separate findings from evidence to reflect enterprise governance and audit documentation standards.

+The goal is to demonstrate **technical competence, analytical thinking, and professional documentation**, rather than isolated tool usage.

-Additional projects may be added to expand coverage of SIEM detection, cloud security, and security operations automation.
+Additional projects may be added over time to expand coverage of SIEM detection, cloud security, identity governance, and security operations automation.